On the jump of the cover time in random geometric graphs: Introduction

 as $n \to \infty$, where the convergence is in probability.
-Ding~\cite{Ding} improved the result by showing that $\sqrt{\tau_{cov}/n^2} - \frac{2}{\sqrt{\pi}}\log n$ is of order $\log \log n $ with probability tending to $1$ as $n \to \infty$.
+Next, Ding~\cite{Ding} improved the result by showing that $\sqrt{\tau_{cov}/n^2} - \frac{2}{\sqrt{\pi}}\log n$ is of order $\log \log n $ with probability tending to $1$ as $n \to \infty$.
 Abe~\cite{Abe2} then found the second order term: he showed that there exists $c \in (0,1)$, such that with probability tending to $1$ as $n \to \infty$, similar to a previous bound in the continuous setup of Brownian motion by Belius and Kistler~\cite{BeliusKistler}.
 Recently, using a comparison with the extremal landscape of the discrete Gaussian free field, Louidor and Saglietti~\cite{LS24} went even further: they showed that the square root of the cover time normalized by the size of the subset is tight around $\frac{1}{\sqrt{\pi}}\log n-\frac{1}{4\sqrt{\pi}}\log \log n$.
+Very recently, the same authors~\cite{LS26} improved this and found the scaling limit.
 The latter approach was inspired by an analysis of the cover time on the binary tree of depth $n$: in this case, Cortines, Louidor and Saglietti showed in~\cite{CLS21} that the cover time, normalized by $2^{n+1}n$, and then centered by $(\log 2)n-\log n$, admits a weak limit as $n \to \infty$.
 The limiting distribution in this case obtained was a Gumbel random variable with rate one, shifted randomly by the logarithm of the sum of the limits of the derivative martingales associated with two negatively correlated discrete Gaussian free fields on the infinite version of the tree.
-For $d \ge 3$, Belius in~\cite{Belius} showed that, normalized by the volume of the torus and then centered by a constant times $\log n^d$, the cover time converges in law to a Gumbel distribution.
+For $d \ge 3$, it is known for a long time that the order of the cover time is $\Theta(n^d \log n)$ (see for example~\cite{AF}).
+Belius in~\cite{Belius} then showed that, when normalized by the volume of the torus and then centered by a constant times $\log n^d$, the cover time converges in law to a Gumbel distribution.

-In the context of a percolated grid (of side length $n$), some results are known as well: whereas the cover time of (unpercolated) $\mathbb{Z}^2$ is a.a.s.\ of the order $n^2 \log^2 n$ and of (unpercolated) $\mathbb{Z}^d$ for $d \ge 3$ of the order $n^d \log n$, Abe in~\cite{aberesistance} showed that for any $d \ge 2$, the cover time of the giant component of supercritical Bernoulli percolation in $\mathbb{Z}^d$ is a.a.s.\ of the order $n^2 \log^2 n$, thereby showing a quantitative difference of unpercolated and percolated $\mathbb{Z}^d$ for $d\ge 3$.
+In the context of a percolated grid (of side length $n$), when edges are independently present with probability $p < 1$, Abe in~\cite{aberesistance} showed that for any $d \ge 2$, the cover time of the giant component of supercritical Bernoulli percolation restricted to a grid of side length $n$ in $\mathbb{Z}^d$ is a.a.s.\ of the order $n^d \log^2 n$, thereby showing a quantitative difference of unpercolated and percolated grid for $d\ge 3$.

 In the context of random hyperbolic graphs, recently, Kiwi, Schepers and Sylvester studied the cover time of the giant component of random hyperbolic graphs on $n$ vertices.
 They showed that the cover time of the giant component of these graphs is $\Theta(n \log^2 n)$ (see~\cite{Kiwi}).